 Hammond Health Center medical providers can also provide prescriptions for the Vaginal Ring (NuvaRing), Birth Control Shot (Depo-Provera), and the Birth Control Patch (Ortho-Evra).

-Condoms are available for purchase at Hammond Health Center at a price of 6/$1.00.
-On the lower level of Hammond Health Center, the Center for Health Promotion provides free condoms and lube to IC students.
-There is a basket of condoms on the bookshelf in the CHP Resource Room.
+Free condoms are available in the lobby of Hammond Health Center and on the lower (basement) level of Hammond Health Center in the Center for Health Promotion (CHP) and in the LGBT Center Resource Room.